Harry had reached middle age and found that lately he was unable to perform sexually, which was becoming a problem for him as well as for his wife.

 The medicine man replied: “All you or your partner has to say is 1234, and it will go down.
 But be warned — it will not work again for another year!”

 Harry rushed home, eager to try out his new powers and prowess.

 That night he was ready to surprise his wife, Joyce.

 He showered, shaved and put on his most exotic shaving lotion.

-He gets into bed, and lying next to her says, “123.”
+He climbed into bed and lying next to his wife said, “123.”

 And that, my friends, is why you should never end a sentence with a preposition.

 Image used under a Collective Commons License from: https://commons.wikimedia.org/wiki/File:Hubble_Big_Horse,_Cheyenne.jpg